10 Free Tools for Dashboards, Data Visualisation and Infographics

 Piktochart is used by students, teachers, bloggers and marketers for telling stories with data, creating flyers or posters and publishing infographics and presentations.

 It has a drag and drop interface with useful design features including interactive maps, embeddable videos, hyperlinks, ready-to-use graphics, templates and high-res downloads.
 Publishing options include sharing across social media, embedding on websites and exporting to PDF, JPEG or PNG files.
+Piktochart is available for free with access to templates, icons and images.

 9. Infogram

 Infogram is a data-driven visualisation platform that offere a range of infographic templates for media, business and education.
+It includes 35 interactive chart formats and over 500 maps, interactive dashboards and reports. it also has a large library of icons and

-It includes 35 interactive chart formats and over 500 maps, interactive dashboards and reports. it also has a large library of icons and images.
+images.
 The drag and drop editor lets you customise fonts, colours and styles, and data can be pasted in as a table.

 All infographics are mobile responsive, and can be published online or exported to a variety of file formats including PDF and JPG.
+The free plan lets you can access all chart types, 13 map types and build up to 10 projects and also has limited data connections.

 10. Canva